sumukhathrey/Verilog_ASIC_Design/index.md

     1. Non-overlapping - Here, consider a sequence detector for sequence 1010.
 For the input sequence `10101010` the output will be `00010001`, i.e. the sequence is detected in a non-overlapping fashion.
 Once a sequence is detected, the sequence needs to be repeated completely from the start to be dected again.
     2. Overlapping - Again, consider a sequence detector for sequence 1010.
 For the input sequence `10101010` the output will be `00010101`, i.e. the sequence is detected in an overlapping fashion.
 Once a sequence is detected, a new sequence can be detected using a part of the previously detected sequence when applicable.

+  Also, the state machine being used to detect the sequence can be mealy or a moore state machine.
+This will change the total number of states at some cost to the output functional logic

+  The sequence can also be detected using a simple n-bit shift register, where "n" represents the length of the sequence to be detected (in this case 4) and a comparator can be used to check the state of these n-bit registers.
+However, consider a sequence which has 20 bits, then we will need a 20 bit shift register which happens to be extremely costly in terms of area.
+The same can be acheived using a state machine with just 5 flip-flops and some additional combinational logic.

 - [Register File](https://github.com/sumukhathrey/Verilog/tree/main/Register_File)
 - [Synchronous FIFO](https://github.com/sumukhathrey/Verilog/tree/main/Synchronous_FIFO)
 - [Synchronous FIFO with odd depth](https://github.com/sumukhathrey/Verilog/tree/main/Synchronous_FIFO_odd_depth)